 The Ogden Gateway Case

-Harriman's consolidation of his two railroads, and Rio Grande's difficulty in winning through traffic at Ogden, was the opening round of what became known as the "Ogden Gateway" case, a series of court decisions, and rulings by the Interstate Commerce Commission that dragged out for 45 years, from 1923 to 1968.
+Harriman's consolidation of his two railroads, and Rio Grande's difficulty in winning through traffic at Ogden, and the advantages it gave Union Pacific, was the start of what became known as the "Ogden Gateway" case, a series of court decisions, and rulings by the Interstate Commerce Commission that dragged out for 45 years, from 1923 to 1968.

 The Ogden Gateway case involved all three railroads.
 It dealt with the relationship between Union Pacific and Southern Pacific, how they treated each other, and how they in turn treated Rio Grande.
 Under Harriman's influence, there was no return to the early years, when D&RGW (and later the RGW), was regularly being either favored or ignored, depending on relations between Union Pacific and Central Pacific/Southern Pacific at the time, although most traffic to and from the east still went over UP.
 If the bickering became serious, Union Pacific had the advantage of diverting West Coast traffic to the Northwest, and SP had its connection with Rio Grande.
 By the turn of the century, D&RG in Colorado and RGW in Utah were both controlled by George Gould, who was building his own railroad empire that included the two Rio Grandes and their Missouri Pacific connection at Pueblo.
 Harriman's control of the SP, and the need for a dependable connection for the Rio Grande to the West Coast were the major reasons Gould built the Western Pacific Railway west from Salt Lake City, started in 1906 (with D&RG backing) and completed in 1909.

-The Ogden Gateway case began in 1923 when the ICC was deciding whether SP had the right to control the Central Pacific.
+Rio Grande's problems with interchanging traffic at Ogden began in 1923 when the ICC was deciding whether SP had the right to control the Central Pacific.
 In its decision, ICC stated that the Ogden Gateway was exclusively for interchange between UP and SP, and with this support from the federal government, traffic agreements were made between the two companies that continued to shut D&RGW out of sharing in cross-country rail traffic.
-In one round of the Ogden Gateway case, D&RGW in August 1949 filed a complaint with the ICC for full joint rates for all east- and westbound traffic at Ogden.
-In January 1952, the ICC issued an order that only partially opened the gateway, and then for only 10 commodities, still shutting D&RGW out of the lucrative Pacific Northwest traffic.
-The 1952 decision allowed UP to solicit traffic for SP from as far east as Oklahoma and Pittsburgh, and permitted SP to solicit traffic for UP throughout California.
+In one round of the Ogden Gateway case, D&RGW in August 1949 filed a complaint with the ICC for full joint rates for all east- and westbound traffic to and from Colorado and the Pacific Northwest, through Ogden.
+In January 1952, the ICC issued an order that only partially opened the gateway, and then for only 10 commodities, still shutting D&RGW out of the lucrative Pacific Northwest lumber traffic.
 In response to the January 1952 order, D&RGW in October 1953 filed a suit in U. S. District Court in Denver calling the ICC ruling "unlawful, arbitrary, and capricious."
 The suit was expected to reach the Supreme Court for a final decision.
 (Deseret News, October 22, 1953)

 Throughout the years of court battles, Rio Grande continued to keep its Salt Lake City-to-Ogden line well maintained and up to date.
 During the late 1940s and early 1950s, Rio Grande kept one its small General Electric 44-ton center-cab switchers in Ogden to switch the local industries.
 D&RGW's yard office at Ogden was replaced by a $40,000 building in September 1951, at a location known as Transfer, where D&RGW trains were handed over to Southern Pacific.
 The new building replaced an old boxcar that had been serving as an office for many years.
 The 13 office employees who had been working in the old boxcar now had a modern, air-conditioned office.
 It also included radio communications via loudspeakers located in the yard.
 Floodlights had been installed a year earlier.
 (Ogden Standard Examiner, September 19, 1951, p.
 7A)